-A business’s best opportunities lie in their existing customer base.
-They know your product well enough to give informed feedback, but not so much that they’re too close to it, as employees may be.
+A business’s best opportunities lie in its existing customer base.
+They know your product well enough to give informed feedback, but they aren’t deep in the trenches like employees.

-These are the primary goals of marketing managers, but what work does that actually involve?
+These are the primary goals of marketing management, but what work does that actually involve?

 Functions of marketing management

-- Conducting market research of your industry: Increasing market share requires a deep and thorough understanding of the market itself.
-In order to do the work on the rest of this list well, your company needs to know what consumers want and need, what their lives look like, their budget and shopping habits, and more.
+- Conduct industry market research: do research to gain a deep and thorough understanding of what consumers want and need, what their lives look like, their budget and shopping habits, and more.

-- Perform competitive analysis of your corner of the space: In addition to fully understanding the consumers in the market, marketing management also needs to be well-versed in who the other key players are.
+- Perform competitive analysis: marketing management needs to be well-versed in who the other key players are.
 Marketing requires knowing the top competitors in the industry, what draws customers to them, and what their strengths and weaknesses are.

-- Identify unique positioning for the brand and products: To increase your market share, your marketing needs to effectively convey, “why this product over the other options?”
-Once management knows why customers choose your business, they can communicate this to potential customers.
+- Identify unique positioning for brand and product: to increase your market share, your marketing must effectively convey, “why this product over the others?”
+Once management understands why customers choose your business, they can communicate this to potential customers.

-- Develop a promotional plan to go to market Finally, by understanding who makes up the market, what they need, and how your company offers that differently from competitors, management can craft a strategy to communicate this and promote products.
+- Develop a promotional plan to go to market: finally, by understanding the three prior functions, management can craft a strategy to communicate this and promote products.

-In order to perform those objectives, marketing managers spend their days working on a variety of types of tasks, from communication-focused to more data-heavy.
-Modern marketing is both an art and a science, after all.
-It’s largely powered by technology, full of all the data you can imagine.
-But creativity is still required in building the strategy and deliverables that produce the results data illustrates.
+Modern marketing is both an art and a science.
+After all, it’s largely powered by technology, full of all the data you can imagine.
+But creativity is still required in building the strategy that produces the results data illustrates.